- Customer Care Priority Putting your wellbeing as priority.

 What to Expect From Tubular Breast Surgery

 When it comes to tubular breast surgery, there’s no “one size fits all” solution.
-The exact method depends on the severity of the case and your desired look.
+The exact method depends on the severity of the case and your desired look, which we will discuss in your initial consultation.

 For some women, we use a combination of implants and specialist augmentation techniques designed to release and stretch the natural tissue.
 For others, a breast lift is the best way to achieve your desired look without using implants.
 Your surgeon will discuss all the options with you to find the best solution for your natural shape.